This is a proposed ten-day travel itinerary for Colombia, covering Bogotá, Medellín, Guatapé, and Cartagena.

 Bogotá Graffiti |

-Take an early morning flight to Medellín from Bogotá.
-Medellín is Colombia’s second-largest city and is tucked into a valley surrounded by the Andes Mountains.
-Check into your hotel in El Poblado area.
-In the afternoon join a guided walking tour of Medellín historic downtown area.
-End your day with a dinner at one of the nice restaurants in El Pablado area.
+Take an early morning flight from Bogotá to Medellín.
+Medellín is Colombia's second-largest city and is located in a valley surrounded by the Andes Mountains.
+Once you arrive, settle down into your hotel in El Poblado neighborhood.
+In the afternoon, take part in a guided walking tour to explore the historic downtown of Medellín.
+End your day with a nice dinner at one of the restaurants in El Poblado.

 ![]() |